 #BeyondConferences – a model for multi-school collaboration

-I’ve had the privilege to attend four tech conferences this school year: Learning2.0, TechEx, 21CLHK, and most recently, #BeyondLaptops in Yokohama.
+I’ve had the privilege to attend four tech/learning conferences this school year: Learning2.0, TechEx, 21CLHK, and most recently, #BeyondLaptops in Yokohama.
 They are reliably inspiring yet simultaneously frustrating.
 On one hand, it is always great to get together with likeminded people to share ideas, affirm our hard work, and get some answers.
 On the other hand, the Déjà vu gets old, and I feel guilty about the money my school spends to send me to another country just so I can have the same conversations I’ve been having for the last 10 years.
 In a way it’s a bit like a fan club that gets together to talk about their band.
 (Sure one might prefer Paul to John and some might think Revolver was better than The White Album, but everyone agrees that the Beatles were better than the Stones.)

 That’s why so many of us were so excited about Kim Cofino‘s effort to bring people together who were ready to start making their own music.
 (And to stretch this metaphor to the breaking point before dropping it,) that’s how I envisioned #BeyondLaptops — as a songwriting workshop where musicians get down to the very difficult task of transferring their skills and passions into a recognizable form that the band can follow along to.
 It’s hard work and some wanted more.
 Sure, I had lofty goals that weren’t fully realized, but I think Kim was right (and the only one brave enough) to try to start somewhere.